Rebuilding a paramotor

 For other engines e.g., Top 80, an inexpensive puller set (like this one from Harbor Freight) will do the job.

-Use a chain wrench, a nylon strap, or oil filter tool to hold the clutch on the other end of the flywheel (if there is a clutch) in order to loosen the flywheel nut.
+If you do not have an impact wrench, use a chain wrench, a nylon strap, or oil filter tool to hold the clutch on the other end of the flywheel (if there is a clutch) in order to loosen the flywheel nut.
 If there is no clutch to grab, you may have to hold a pulley with a big adjustable wrench.
 It is not a good idea to push on the center of the crankshaft (unless the puller screw has a point).
 If the puller has a flat headed screw/bolt, thread the flywheel nut back on just a bit higher than the shaft so that the puller does not push against the threads.
 They are easily damaged!

 REINSTALLATION: Installation of the flywheel on most engines is a simple job, but not on the Top 80 (and some others) which must have the ignition timed.
 Other engines have a keyed flywheel so retiming is not necessary.
 In any case, it is never a bad idea to check the timing, anyway.

 Sometimes, a chain wrench cannot be used to hold a flywheel while the flywheel nut is being removed, as here with the Minari.
 In this case, use nylon webbing from a ratcheting strap.
 Minari makes a special tool to hold the flywheel but webbing works better and will NOT suddenly come loose.
+If you have an impact wrench this procedure is an easy snap.

 Removing the flywheel nut on a Minari